 The Diego Rivera mural in the City Club (155 Sansome).
 It’s on the 10th floor.
 And of course the Ferry Building—not quite FiDi but certainly a must-see.

-Here are other great spots in San Francisco’s Financial District:
+Here are more shopping, coffee, things to do and restaurants in San Francisco’s Financial District:

 EAT – Breakfast/Brunch: